code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs/textLabel.md

 [short_description]

-Create a text label on the screen displaying the *text* provided and referenced by the given *labelId* at default location (0,0).
+Creates a text label on the screen displaying the *text* provided and referenced by the given *labelId* at default location (0,0).

 [/short_description]